StefFrustagli/board_gamers_vault/README.md

 - **Display of Games** and **"Sort by" Bar**: This section of the website displays a collection of games, likely in a grid or list format, showcasing various titles, images, and possibly brief descriptions.
 Alongside or above this display, the "Sort by" bar offers users options to organize and filter the displayed games according to preferences such as price, popularity, release date, or genre.
 It provides users with flexibility and control over how they explore and browse the available games, ensuring a tailored browsing experience.
 ![Display of Games and Sort by Bar](https://i.ibb.co/DGNd5HY/my-screenshots-2024-07-02-at-13-21-32.png)

-### "Boardgames Management" Page
+### "Add your Boardgame" Page

-The "Sell Your Game" button redirects users to the "Boardgames Management" page.
+The "Sell Your Game" button redirects users to the "Add your Boardgame" page.
 This page is also accessible via the "My Account" dropdown menu.
-The "Boardgames Management" page allows users to list their board games for sale, which will then appear in the "Board Games on Sale" list.
+The page allows users to list their board games for sale, which will then appear in the "Board Games on Sale" list.
 To add a game, users need to provide the following information:

 - Title: the name of the board game.
 - Price: the selling price of the game.